quantleaf/probly-search/README.md

 ## Documentation

 Documentation is under development.
-For now go through the tests for examples.
+For now

 ## Features